Manage Conditional Values

 Instructions for use

-After creating a condition, you can perform management operations such as adding, deleting, and importing/exporting condition values in the Conditional Values window.
-Once the conditional values are set, the data will be constrained by these values during attribute editing.
-Multiple conditions can exist in a single dataset.
-In the Conditional Values window, click the dropdown menu of the condition input box to select other conditions, allowing you to view and set conditional values for them.
+You can perform management operations such as adding, deleting, and importing/exporting conditional values in the Conditional Values window.
+After setting conditional values, the data will be constrained by these conditional values during attribute editing.
+Multiple conditions can exist in a dataset.
+In the Conditional Values window, click the dropdown menu of the condition input box to select other conditions, thereby viewing and setting conditional values for other conditions.

 1. Open the Conditional Values window through the above function entries.